snoyberg/posa-chapter/warp.md

 N event-driven processes to utilize N cores (Fig XXX).
 Each process is called *worker*.
 A service port must be shared among workers.
-Using the prefork technique (please don't confuse with Apache's prefork mode), port sharing can be achieved by modifying code slightly.
+Using the prefork technique- not to be confused with Apache's prefork mode- port sharing can be achieved, after slight code modifications.

 ![1 process per core](3.png)